Kaa: 1967 animated film and sequels

 Kaa appears in the 1967 animated adaptation by Walt Disney Productions.
-This version of Kaa is recast as an antagonist, as Walt Disney felt audiences would not sympathize with a snake character.
+This version of Kaa is recast as a secondary antagonist, as Walt Disney felt audiences would not sympathize with a snake character.
 The voice of Kaa is provided by Sterling Holloway.

 Kaa notices Mowgli in a tree one night and, rather than a serpentine dance, uses his hypnotic eyes to lull Mowgli into a deep sleep.
 Kaa nearly eats Mowgli before Bagheera awakens nearby, notices him, and slaps him, awakening Mowgli.
 Kaa retaliates by hypnotizing Bagheera, though Mowgli pushes Kaa out of the tree, making him unravel violently.
-Kaa encounters Mowgli again later in the film and once again, hypnotizes him, this time using his song, "Trust in Me", to lull him into a deep trance, though he must hide him when Shere Khan asks him if he's seen the boy.
+Kaa encounters Mowgli again later in the film and once again, hypnotizes him in quick succession, this time using his song, "Trust in Me", to lull him into a deep sleep, though he must hide him when Shere Khan asks him if he's seen the boy.
 Shere Khan makes Kaa swear to tell him when he finds Mowgli and leaves, though Mowgli eventually wakes up and pushes Kaa out of the tree again.

 Kaa is based on earlier characters from Disney films who comically and unsuccessfully attempt to eat the protagonist, including Tick-Tock the crocodile from Peter Pan and the wolf from The Sword in the Stone.
 Holloway provided Kaa with a hissing lisp while voicing him, which the Sherman Brothers incorporated into Kaa's song "Trust in Me".

 Kaa returns in The Jungle Book 2, now voiced by Jim Cummings and has a smaller role.
 Kaa again tries and fails to eat Mowgli while he and Baloo are singing "The Bare Necessities".
-He angrily swears that he will "never again associate with mancubs" until he discovers Mowgli's human friend Shanti.
+After Mowgli inadvertently loses his prickly pear which lands on Kaa's head, he angrily swears that he will "never again associate with mancubs" until he discovers Mowgli's sweetheart Shanti.
 He hypnotizes her, and tries to eat her.
 Mowgli's adoptive brother Ranjan thwarts him, causing him to fall down a cliff.
 Shere Khan finds Kaa again and asks him where Mowgli is, but Kaa lies that Mowgli is heading toward the swamp.

 Kaa appears in the prequel series Jungle Cubs, where he is voiced by Jim Cummings.
 Kaa is seen as a snakeling who is still trying to master his hypnotic abilities, though he is cowardly.
 He is shown as a protagonist as opposed to the 1967 film, being friendly with the other cubs.